axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/datepicker/README.md

 ### onChange

 The function-valued attribute `onChange` can be used as a callback prop for React and other frameworks.
-The callback is invoked on every `input` event emitted from the free-form date-input field.
+The callback is invoked on every [`input`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/input_event) event emitted from the free-form date-input field.
+It is also invoked whenever the user presses the OK button to accept a date selected from the calendar.

-The property is especially relevant for controlled-component behaviour under React.
+This property is especially relevant for controlled-component behaviour under React.

 An `input` event with `target:{value}` is passed as parameter 1 of the callback, in which `value` represents the new date-input string from the free-form date-input field.

-### onDateChange

-The function-valued attribute `onDateChange` can be used as a callback prop for React and other frameworks.
-The callback is invoked whenever the `date` property/attribute changes.

-A `Date` object is passed as parameter 1 of the callback.

-## Events

-### axa-change

-The custom event `axa-change` is fired on the &lt;axa-datepicker&gt; element itself whenever the `date` property/attribute changes and the resulting year is within the `allowedyears.`

-Its `detail` value is a `Date` object.